esnet/iperf/README.md

 OpenBSD, Android, other Linux distributions.

 iperf3 is principally developed by ESnet / Lawrence Berkleley National Laboratory.
-It is released under a two-clause BSD license.
+It is released under a three-clause BSD license.

 For more information see: https://github.com/esnet/iperf